AnnaLindeberg/AOC22/README.md

 I sketched possible positions of head when tail should move, marked difference in position and noticed a pattern: take (vector-like) difference `head - tail` and change any appearance of a 2 to a 1, keeping sign.
 Haven't really proved it works (or even checked all possible positions) but it seems to... work.
 With it part 2 solves with just a few more lines than part 1 (and you can solve both tasks in parallel).

 ## Day 10: Cathode-Ray Tube
 Honestly, that was just fiddly more than anything, right?
 I often like these visual problem answers though but this was not that fun either way.
 You just needed to read very carefully and keep track of different counters.
 Biggest question: iterate over file or cycles?
 Did the former on task 1, the latter on task 2.
 Should rewrite and learn something, maybe?
 Ah.
 Nah.

+## Day 11: Monkey in the Middle
+Haha ah...
+Okay first time I saw any point in writing some classes (and I suppose that was a good idea), but my best guess at task 2 was that the monkeys would throw stuff around at the same time.
+Then my code would've worked out rather nicely! (or possibly not...)
+Instead task 2 was more or less: deal with really large integers over many iterations, please.
+I kept the sizes of the worry-levels of the items in check simply by using modulo the product of the integers used in the checks for each monkey, which I suppose is the bare minimum one needs to do for this to work.
+One can probably do more, since this still clocks at like 8 seconds.
+But I can wait 8 seconds, I suppose?

+On another note: terrible to parse!
+I took some time reading up on `exec` and used it for the operations each monkey does (see method `inspectOne`), which put me on this trail of trying to understand `globals()` and `locals()`.
+I think I *somehow* get it, but couldn't repeat it for my life.
+At least I got it to work?
+Also, don't look at `parseMonkey`.
+It'll hurt your eyes trying to understand what it's doing.

+Lastly: used itertools `islice` to read 6 rows from the file at once, which is just sligthly nicer than reading one line at a time, doing something special every 6th row.